-Regardless of your family's Thanksgiving traditions, it's safe to say that gravy ranks pretty high on the list of must-make dishes, and finding an easy turkey gravy recipe that tastes delicious is important for optimal enjoyment.
-Sure, you might swap out wild rice and mushroom stuffing for the traditional bread-based variety, or whip up baked goat cheese mashed potatoes instead of the classic mash, but would Thanksgiving be Thanksgiving without glossy gravy drizzled over the whole lot?
+Regardless of your family's Thanksgiving traditions, it's safe to say that gravy ranks pretty high on the list of must-make dishes, and finding an easy turkey gravy recipe that tastes creamy and delicious is important for optimal enjoyment.
+Sure, you might swap out whip up garlic cream mashed potatoes instead of the classic mash, but would Thanksgiving be Thanksgiving without glossy gravy drizzled over the whole lot?

 If you didn't make stock from the turkey neck and giblets, substitute high-quality chicken stock.